ayomawdb/security/protocols/DNS.md

 # DNS on TCP

-Only need for exposing DNS over TCP is to do zone-transfers.
+Only need for exposing DNS over TCP when response is > 512 bytes
+* zone-transfers.
+* DNSSec
+* IPv6

 # DNS Zone Transfer